vlad-zhukov/priem/README.md

 ### `withPriem(props)`

 A simple decorator to create a [`Priem`](#priem) instance.
-It the same as `Priem` with a single exception that 'render', 'component' and 'children' props are not supported, use decorator syntax instead.
+It the same as `Priem` with a single exception that 'component' and 'children' props are not supported, use decorator syntax instead.

 ---